 Not only will there be several significant off-year political races in 2017, but they will have important implications for the midterm elections in 2018 and presidential election in 2020.

-American Life, Barack Obama, Democratic Party, Donald Trump, Economic Policy, Election 2016, FEATURED CONTRIBUTORS, Foreign Policy, Health Care Policy 2016 Elections, Hillary Clinton, House Race 2016, Immigration Policy 2016 Elections, Republican Party, Senate Race 2016, State Politics
+1 HEADER Donald Trump, American Life, Barack Obama, Democratic Party, Economic Policy, Election 2016, FEATURED CONTRIBUTORS, Foreign Policy, Health Care Policy 2016 Elections, Hillary Clinton, House Race 2016, Immigration Policy 2016 Elections, Republican Party, Senate Race 2016, State Politics

 Now that many of us have had a chance to enjoy either the holidays or just a good year-end rest, it’s time to address the changes ahead for America as we begin […]

 On December 19, North Carolina’s legislature met for a special session and passed a number of bills to limit the power of the governor.

 Most states have set aside areas to preserve what the land used to be like before the coming of the Europeans.
 A place that’s as close to its original character as possible… […]

 With fewer than 60 days left in the 2016 election, voters in California may find themselves spending longer at the polls than usual on November 8th, thanks, in large part, to a long […]

 Wednesday, September 14, the House Committee on Science, Space, & Technology (CSST) held a hearing to affirm its legal involvement in several ongoing fraud investigations.